-MUEN 2141 - Chamber Singers III
+MUEN 2141 - Jazz Singers III

-This course is a continuation of Chamber Singers II.
+This course is a continuation of Jazz Singers II.
 This course is open to all students by audition, regardless of academic major, and presents concerts both on and off campus.
 For audition information, contact the Music Department.
-Prerequisites: MUEN 1142
+Prerequisites: MUEN 1142.

-MUEN 2142 - Chamber Singers IV
+MUEN 2142 - Jazz Singers IV

-This course is a continuation of Chamber Singers ii.
+This course is a continuation of Jazz Singers III.
 This course is open to all students by audition, regardless of academic major, and presents concerts both on and off campus.
 For audition information, contact the Music Department.
 Prerequisites: MUEN 2141